 - The delivery of the unique Horizon programme to develop PE teaching, assessment and learning, whilst rewarding pupils for the progress they make

 - Investment in court markings, kit and equipment to increase participation & encourage active lifestyles

 - Staff CPD across all academies in key areas, including regular team teaching with specialists employed by the Trust

 - Creating a resource database for all academies to access lesson plans, rules and techniques

-- Introducing sports associations & Trust wide events to encourage more competition
+- Regular local sport association & Trust wide events to encourage more competition

 Clubs and Coaching

-These statistics highlight not just that more clubs are on offer, but that more students are selecting to take part in them.
+These statistics highlight not just the volume of clubs and opportunities on offer, but that more students are selecting to take part in them.
 They are also inspired by the quality of coaching that they receive so that they keep coming back.

 This is testament to the dedication of staff and the Trust’s partnerships with quality local clubs, without whom the coaching opportunities would be restricted.